alexeyinkin/eb-1a/1-process/README.md

 ### The Scene

-On October 23, I took only the bag, my phone, some cash and debit cards with me.
+On October 23, I took only the bag, my phone, some cash, and debit cards with me.
 I left everything else at the hotel.

-Many suggest to come well in advance.
+Many suggest coming well in advance.
 Scheduled at 12:30, I arrived at 11:20.
 There were no other visitors.
 When they were looking me up in the list for the